colinmollenhour/magento-mongo/README.md

 Cm_Mongo
 ========

+**NOTE: This is not a drop-in replacement for MySQL.
+It is intended only for use in implementing new models on MongoDb.**

 This Magento extension is primarily two things:

 * **An abstraction layer for MongoDb.** Like the MySQL abstraction layer included in Magento, it provides